randomperson189/WorkshopUploader/Documentation/QuickStart.md

 ### Distributing your ModKit

-There are 2 methods of distributing your ModKit so that people can use it
+There are 2 methods of distributing your ModKit so that people can use it.

 #### Method 1: Epic Games Store